November 15, November 22, & January 6

-Keep track of your status in several important areas such as whether or not transcripts have been received, financial aid information and measles clearance for class registration with your Countdown to Western checklist at http://admissions.wwu.edu/countdown/.
+Keep track of your status in several important areas such as whether or not transcripts have been received, financial aid information and measles clearance for class registration with your Countdown to Western checklist.

-You will register for classes online using Web4U at www.wwu.edu/web4u.
+You will register for classes online using Web4U.
 Registration each quarter occurs in three phases.
 Exact registration times are scheduled in descending-credit order.
 To determine your exact registration time, first you must know the total number of accepted transfer credits you have or will have by the start of registration.
-(Phase I begins November 14).
-Then visit the registration schedule at www.wwu.edu/depts/registrar/registration_schedule.html to find your exact time.
+(Phase I begins November 13).
+Then visit the registration schedule to find your exact time.

 Explore important academic advising and registration tools online.
 Professional advisors from the Academic Advising Center are available to help you explore your academic interests and goals at Western.
-If you are undecided about your major, please call the Academic Advising Center, 360.650.3850 for an appointment.
+For assistance or to schedule an appointment, please call the Academic Advising Center at 360-650-3850.

-- WWU's Timetable of Classes: Western's online timetable displays all courses offered.
-You will find information such as the days and times that classes meet, course restrictions, and prerequisites.
+- WWU's Classfinder: Western's Classfinder displays courses offered by term.
+You will find information such as the days and times that classes meet, course descriptions, course restrictions, and prerequisites.

-- Extension Students: Please refer to your program/site to confirm registration and schedule details: Extension Student/Site Resources.
+Extension Students – Please refer to your program/site to confirm registration and schedule details.

-Explore academic departments to learn more about the academic majors available at Western.
-Use the Major Guides for a quick overview of the majors.
-Contact the academic advisor or a faculty in that department if you should have more specific questions.
+Explore academic departments and the University Catalog's programs of study to learn more about the academic majors available at Western.
+Contact the academic advisor or a faculty member in that department if you should have more specific questions.